 When Will I Earn a Degree?

-The time it takes to earn an online degree as a medical assistant or in a related healthcare field depends on the type of degree you are seeking, the amount of time you have available in your life to put into studies every week, and the number of months or years that you are willing to devote to the pursuit of a degree.
+The time it takes to earn an online degree as a medical assistant or in a related healthcare field depends on the type of degree you’re seeking, the amount of time you have for your studies, and how long you’re willing to devote to the pursuit of a degree.

-Some accredited online colleges have medical assistant degrees or certification programs that you can complete in a year or two.
-A bachelor’s or master’s degree, on the other hand, will usually take at least four years to complete.
+Some accredited online colleges have medical assistant degrees or certification programs that you can complete in a year or two of full-time studies.
+On the other hand, a bachelor’s or master’s degree will usually take at least four years and two years to complete, respectively.

-The investment of time and energy is up to you and your life responsibilities, but a college degree of any kind takes a lot of effort and a big commitment of time and resources.
-The results are worth the cost if you use that education to build a strong future for you and your family.
+A college degree of any kind takes a lot of effort.
+It’s a huge commitment of time and resources as well.
+The results are worth the cost, though, if you use that education to build a strong future for you and your family.

 Why Should I Pursue an Accredited Medical Assistant Degree?

-People who enjoy work, have a clear sense of purpose, and serve the community often go into the field of medical assisting.
-Also, people who want to participate in the critical work of providing healthcare to the population, but don’t want to be in charge of patient care, are likely to benefit from a medical assistant degree.
+People who enjoy work, have a clear sense of purpose, and serve the community often go into medical assisting.
+Also, people who want to participate in the critical work of providing healthcare to the community, but don’t want to be in charge of patient care, are likely to benefit from a medical assistant degree.

-Salaries are good in these fields as well and show potential pay increase for each step that you take up the academic ladder.
-So, if you pursue a medical assistant certificate or AAS now, you can ensure higher pay in your career by earning a bachelor’s degree, and even a master’s degree after that, in the future.
+Additionally, starting salaries are good for medical assistants.
+There’s the potential for pay increases for each step you take up the academic ladder as well.
+So, if you pursue a medical assistant certificate or AAS now, you can ensure higher pay in your career by earning a bachelor’s degree, and even a master’s degree, in the future.